 Note: CH - mainland China.
 Source: Our World in Data, HSBC Chart 5.
-Per capita cases for economies with large populations
+Number of per capita cases for economies with large populations

 Chart 6.
-Per capita cases for economies with small populations
+Number of per capita cases for economies with small populations

-New cases per capita are rising in Taiwan, New Zealand and Japan Note: CH - mainland China's cases include confirmed and asymptomatic cases Source: CEIC, HSBC Chart 7.
-Fatalities per capita
+The number of new cases per capita is rising in a few economies Note: CH - mainland China's cases include confirmed and asymptomatic cases.
+Source: CEIC, HSBC

-Fatality rate per million population is rising in a few economies
+The fatality rate per million population is dropping in most economies